neunhoef/mapwatcher/README.md

-# mapwatcher - a tool to watch memory maps in Linux
+# mapwatcher - watch memory maps in Linux

 This is a tool which watches the memory maps (via /proc/<pid>/smaps of a running process on Linux.